 - 1. Plan the multimedia components for a small interactive application. - 2.
 Use appropriate tools and techniques to develop the design of the application. - 3.
 Design the application using a user-orientated approach. - 4.
 Build an advanced prototype multimedia application in accordance with the design.

-ITSFT-406-2005: Programming Concept
+ITMMD-406-2004: Introduction to Object Oriented Programming